mengbinhao/algorithm/Week_03/README.md

 }

 // O(NlogN)
-// sort array then the middle is majority
-// due to must be have an answer var majorityElement = function (nums) {
+// sort array then the middle is majority,due to must be have an answer var majorityElement = function (nums) {
 	nums.sort((a, b) => a - b)
 	return nums[Math.floor(nums.length / 2)]